Data Management Links from the University of Arizona Libraries

 Some of the major funders now requiring data management plans:

 - National Science Foundation: Note requirements as of 2013: Click this link to learn more.
-Also see links to NSF-specific plans at right, and this helpful University of Minnesota NSF Data Management Plan FAQ.
+Also see links to right for Federal Agencies Requirements as well as Examples (Various Sponsors).

 - National Institutes of Health: NIH Data Sharing Policy